pyx-project/pyx/manual/text.rst

 of this section), it is important to note that the coupling is not limited to plain TeX.
 Currently, PyX can also use LaTeX for typesetting, and other TeX variants could be added in the future.
-What PyX really depends on is the ability of the typesetting program to generate dvi\ [#]_.
+What PyX really depends on is the ability of the typesetting program to generate DVI\ [#]_.

 As soon as some text creation is requested or, even before that, a preamble setting or macro definition is submitted, the TeX program is started as a separate process.
-The input and output of TeX is bound to a :class:`texrunner` instance.
-Typically, the process will be kept alive and will be reused for all future typesetting requests of this :class:`texrunner` instance until the end of the PyX process.
-There are certain situations when the TeX program needs to be shutdown early, which are be described in detail in the :ref:`texipc` section.
+The input and output is bound to a :class:`SingleRunner` instance.
+Typically, the process will be kept alive and will be reused for all future typesetting requests until the end of the PyX process.
+However, there are certain situations when the TeX program needs to be shutdown early, which are be described in detail in the :ref:`texipc` section.

 Whenever PyX sends some commands to the TeX interpreter, it adds an output marker at the end, and waits for this output marker to be echoed in the TeX output.
 All intermediate output is attributed to the commands just sent and will be analysed for problems.
 This is done by :class:`texmessage` parsers.
-Here, a problem could be logged to the PyX logger at warning level, thus be reported to stderr by default.
+Here, a problem could be logged to the PyX logger at warning level, thus be reported to ``stderr`` by default.
 This happens for over- or underful boxes or font warnings emitted by TeX.
 For other unknown problems (*i.e.* output not handled by any of the given :class:`texmessage` parsers), a :exc:`TexResultError` is raised, which creates a detailed error report including the traceback, the commands submitted to TeX and the output returned by TeX.

 PyX wraps each text to be typeset in a TeX box and adds a shipout of this box to the TeX code before forwarding it to TeX.
-Thus a page in the dvi file is created containing just this output.
+Thus a page in the DVI file is created containing just this output.
 Furthermore TeX is asked to output the box extent.
-By that PyX will immediately know the size of the text without referring to the dvi.
+By that PyX will immediately know the size of the text without referring to the DVI.
 This also allows faking the box size by TeX means, as you would expect it.

-Once the actual output is requested, PyX reads the content of the dvi file, accessing the page related to the output in question.
-It then does all the necessary steps to transform the dvi content to the requested output format, like searching for virtual font files, font metrices, font mapping files, and PostScript Type1 fonts to be used in the final output.
+Once the actual output is requested, PyX reads the content of the DVI file, accessing the page related to the output in question.
+It then does all the necessary steps to transform the DVI content to the requested output format, like searching for virtual font files, font metrices, font mapping files, and PostScript Type1 fonts to be used in the final output.
 Here a present limitation has been mentioned: PyX presently can use PostScript Type1 fonts